Sex Crimes

 Q: What is sexual abuse?

-A: According to Arizona Law (A.R.S. §13-1404), sexual abuse occurs when a person knowingly or intentionally engages in sexual contact with a person who is 15 or older without their consent or with a person who is under 15 if the sexual contact involves only the female breast.
-Sexual abuse is a class 5 felony unless the victim is under 15, then it is a class 3 felony under (A.R.S. §13-705).
+A: According to Arizona Law (A.R.S. §13-1404), sexual abuse occurs when a person knowingly or intentionally engages in sexual contact with a person who is 15 or older without their consent, or with a person who is under 15 if the sexual contact involves only the female breast.
+Sexual contact involves the direct or indirect (over the clothes) touching of the genitals.
+Sexual abuse is a class 5 felony unless the victim is under 15, then it is a class 3 felony (A.R.S. §13-705).

 Q: Is it illegal for me to text a naked picture of the 16 year old that I'm dating to my friends?